swrp-h/NER_with_transformers/README.md

 ## Primary Findings

-See findings.txt for a short commentary on the systems' performance
+See findings.md for a short commentary on the systems' performance.